usaid-cs/yesterday-i-learned/random.md

 1. You once played poker with Lou (Louis J. Montulli II, The Netscape guy) in Sunnyvale.
 You did not win.
 Nor did he.
 Then again, you spent $20 and he went all-out.
 1. If you're the person talking to someone in a noisy club, speak at the person's shoulder and not their ear.
 1. Origins of [rekt][reddit 11]
-1. [*Beer shits*][poopreport] are caused by alcohol poisoning and death of gut flora that digest soluble fibres.
 1. [The Mummies of Venzone][wondercabinet] are rapidly dehydrated (and thus preserved) by the fungus *Hypha tombicina*.
 1. It is [possible][imgur] to sleep in a Prius C.
 1. "Because information has to travel to your brain via neural pathways, everything you are experiencing actually happened 80 milliseconds in the past."